Chart Color Schemes

 The level of cultural diversity witnessed in Jannali was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Jannali's population shows above-average cultural diversity, with 22.7% born overseas and 14.5% speaking a language other than English at home.
-Christianity is the predominant religion in Jannali, accounting for 55.5%.
-Notably, Judaism, comprising 0.2%, is overrepresented compared to Greater Sydney's 0.1%.
+Jannali, as per the findings, exhibits above-average cultural diversity with 22.7% of its residents born overseas and 14.5% speaking a language other than English at home.
+Christianity is the predominant religion in Jannali, accounting for 55.5% of the population.
+Notably, Judaism, comprising 0.2% of the population, shows an overrepresentation compared to Greater Sydney's average of 0.8%.

 Frequently Asked Questions - Diversity